purusman/ent-comp/api.md

 ## deleteEntity()

 Deletes an entity, which in practice just means removing all its components.
-By default the actual removal is deferred (since entities will tend to call this during event handlers, etc).
+By default the actual removal is deferred (since entities will tend to call this on themselves during event handlers, etc).

 The second optional parameter forces immediate removal.

 	ecs.deleteEntity(id)